wzever/wzever.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 👨🏻‍💻 About Me
-I am currently a second-year master student with the [School of Computer Science, Shanghai Jiao Tong University (上海交通大学计算机学院)](https://www.cs.sjtu.edu.cn).
-I have been a member of [ReThinkLab](https://github.com/Thinklab-SJTU) since 2022 and supervised by [Prof. Junchi Yan (严骏驰)](https://thinklab.sjtu.edu.cn) who leads the lab.
-I obtained my Bachelor of Engineering Degree from the Department of Computer Science and Engineering (IEEE Honors Class, subject to a provincial top 0.01% grade in the College Entrance Exam) of SJTU in 2024.
-My recent research interests include learning to solve complex discrete optimization problems (esp. neural combinatorial optimization), generative models, machine learning on graphs, and broader fields towards large decision-making models and scientific intelligence.
-Recently, I have been admitted to [Shanghai Innovation Institute (上海创智学院)](https://www.sii.edu.cn), where I'm planning to start my Ph.D. study in 2027.
+I am currently a second-year master student with the [School of Computer Science, **Shanghai Jiao Tong University (上海交通大学计算机学院)**](https://www.cs.sjtu.edu.cn).
+I have been a member of [**ReThinkLab**](https://github.com/Thinklab-SJTU) since 2022 and supervised by [**Prof. Junchi Yan (严骏驰)**](https://thinklab.sjtu.edu.cn) who leads the lab.
+I obtained my Bachelor of Engineering Degree from the Department of Computer Science and Engineering (**IEEE Honors Class**, subject to a provincial top 0.01% grade in the College Entrance Exam) of SJTU in 2024.
+Recently, I have been admitted to [**Shanghai Innovation Institute (上海创智学院)**](https://www.sii.edu.cn), where I'm planning to start my Ph.D. study in 2027.

+My research interests include learning to solve complex discrete optimization problems (esp. **neural combinatorial optimization**), generative models, machine learning on graphs, and broader fields towards large decision-making models and scientific intelligence. **More recently, I've also started to explore the intersection of large language models (LLMs) as well as agentic systems with my major research directions.
+I am also actively seeking internship opportunities.**

 <!-- My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->